nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 You can quickly add this information to TutorAid by performing the steps below:

-1. Type `add -l n/History c/10 t/10AM - 11AM on Mondays ` into the Command Box and press ENTER.
+1. Type `add -l n/History 1 c/10 t/10AM - 11AM on Mondays` into the Command Box and press ENTER.

     ![](images/tutorialAddLesson1.png)